-Ransomware Cyberattacks On Baltimore Put City Services Offline
+Ransomware Cyberattacks Knock Baltimore's City Services Offline

 An unbreakable algorithm

 The hackers used a ransomware called RobinHood — an extremely powerful and malicious program that makes it impossible to access server data without a digital key.
-And replicating that key without the hackers is impossible, says Rubin, who has testified about his field before Congress.
+Replicating that key without the hackers is impossible, says Rubin, who has testified about his field before Congress.

 "I don't even think that the NSA would be able to break this algorithm," he said.
 "It's believed by the cryptographic community, both the theoreticians as well as the practitioners, to be unbreakable by today's technologies."